aeffoua/social-network-api/readme.md

 ## Description
-- This app is a social network API that uses a NoSQ database.
+- This app is a social network API that uses a NoSQL database.

 - On this app, users can add other users as friends, share their thought and allow otheir friends to react to their thoughts.